nii-yamagishilab/mos-finetune-ssl/VoiceMOS_baseline_README.md

 ### Inference from pretrained model

-We provide a pre-finetuned model on Dropbox; to download it and run inference, run:
+We provide a pre-finetuned model on ~~Dropbox~~ Zenodo; to download it and run inference, run:

 `python run_inference_for_challenge.py --datadir data/phase1-main/DATA`